The things that motivate us can differ from person to person, but regardless of how you get motivated, there are ways to make motivation work for you.

-Just as with goal setting, extrinsic and intrinsic motivators differ when it comes to the day-to-day execution of your plans.
+Just as with goal setting, extrinsic and intrinsic motivators differ regarding the day-to-day execution of your plans.

-This is where most self-improvement goals fail: in the brutal reality of trying to implement lasting changes on day-to-day basis, particularly when things aren’t going smoothly, workloads pile up and stress levels are through the roof.
+The brutal reality of trying to implement lasting changes daily, particularly when things aren’t going smoothly, workloads pile up, and stress levels are through the roof.

-Just think about all those times when the only thing that helped you survive those hectic days at the office, or boring meetings filled with conflict, was the thought of nice hot bath and a glass of wine (bar of chocolate).
+Just think about all those times when the only thing that helped you survive those hectic days at the office or boring meetings filled with conflict was the thought of a nice hot bath and a glass of wine (or chocolate).

 5. The role in building healthy habits

-S. Weinschenk, a behavioural scientist,gives an excellent tip for using various types of motivators when establishing good habits.
+S. Weinschenk, a behavioral scientist, gives an excellent tip for using various types of motivators when establishing good habits.

 Obviously, the best way to set a goal of building good habits is to power it with an intrinsic desire.

-The point of a habit is for the behaviour to become automatic.
+The point of a habit is for the behavior to become automatic.

-And the best way to kick it off and keep it going before it runs on autopilot is to reinforce the behaviour extrinsically: with rewards, even a symbolic (or literal) pat on the back, a tick in your diary, or a golden stars on your child’s chart.
+And the best way to kick it off and keep it going before it runs on autopilot is to reinforce the behavior extrinsically: with rewards, even a symbolic (or literal) pat on the back, a tick in your diary, or a golden star on your child’s chart.

 Nothing lasts forever, they say, and it’s no different with motivation.

-Motivation fluctuates naturally throughout the day, and week, and life.
+Motivation fluctuates naturally throughout the day, week, and life.